Wilmington – St Mary and St Peter

 The church is mainly C12 with a north chapel and short south aisle dating from the C13 (the latter rebuilt in 1883).
 Nave and chancel were remodelled in the later C14 and C15, particularly the windows.
 The chancel served a small priory, which still stands in part to the south.

-Wilmington is famous for its Long Man, which is cut into the Downs and is of uncertain age.
-It is unconnected with the church, which was linked to the adjacent priory.
+Wilmington is famous for its Long Man, which is cut into the Downs and has been assigned to an early date, though more recent investigation has suggested a date no earlier than the C16.
+There is no reason to connect it with the church, which was linked to the adjacent priory.
 This was probably founded in the C12, though the earliest certain date is 1243 (VCH 2 p121).
 A dependency of the Norman house of Grestain (3 p38), it administered its English estates until dissolved as an alien priory in 1413/14.

 The priory, the main buildings of which still stand, had no church and the monks, of whom there were never many, used the chancel of the parish church.
 The walls of the nave and the chancel are mostly C12.
 Probably because it was used by the priory, the latter is remarkably long for the period and was never lengthened, as round-headed windows near the east end on both sides show.
 These are large and the heads almost pointed.
 Taken with the concentric rere-arches they point to a date after c1150.
 There are also traces of a round-headed south doorway.
 Nothing visible supports Pevsner’s suggestion (BE p630) that there was blank arcading round the windows, like Little Horsted, though at sill-level outside on both sides there are remnants, clearer to the north, of an external frieze with small triangles.
 Stone benches inside along the walls were probably for the monks, but are very low, suggesting the floor-level has been raised.